What to Expect at Your Life Insurance Medical Exam

 Most traditional life insurance carriers want to know about your health and your medical history before taking on the risk to insure you.
 Understandably they have a lot at stake when they issue a policy to pay out hundreds of thousands of dollars if you pass away while your policy is in place.

-When you apply through your Auxilium Insurance Agent, you will be asked to complete a questionnaire about your current health and the history of your immediate family.
+When you apply through your Auxilium Insurance Trusted Partner, you will be asked to complete a questionnaire about your current health and the history of your immediate family.
 If you have no issues, you can likely qualify for instant issue Life Insurance and skip the medical exam all together.

 If there have been previous medical issues, the insurance carrier will likely ask for a nurse to visit you at your home.
 They will call you to set up a time that is convenient for you.
 When you meet, the nurse will conduct a full medical profile.
 Note: Be sure to tell your Insurance Agent the same information as you disclose to the nurse.
 Discrepancies will raise red flags.
 It's always best to be completely honest, as anything hidden that could be discovered later could result in a denied claim.
 You don't want to leave any question that the insurance you are paying for will benefit your loved ones if you need it.